 Combining both Iranian and Indian food heritage into one melting pot, Dishoom does fusion food right.
 They encapsulate the fusion experience on their plates as well as in the beautiful setting that each branch of theirs have.
 Dishoom is a great place to include your personal halal food guide.

 We would recommend their Murgh Malai and Spicy Lamb Chops.
-Both are overnight marinated meat dishes which are full of deep flavours.
+Both are overnight marinated meat dishes that are full of deep flavours.
 For a vegetarian dish, their signature House Black Daal is one you will not want to miss.
 If you come to visit during breakfast, The Big Bombay is a platter that will make waking up early worth it.
 Did we mention?
 Their delicious house chai is also free-flow!

 7 Boundary St, Hackney, London E2 7JE